Audit Committee Charter

 Members of the Audit Committee may not receive any compensation from the Company except the fees that they receive for service as a member of the Board or any committee thereof.

 The independent auditors shall report directly to the Audit Committee.
-In addition, the Audit Committee may retain, as appropriate and at the Company's expense, outside legal, accounting or other advisors to advise or assist the Audit Committee in the performance of any of the responsibilities and duties set forth above.
+In addition, the Audit Committee may retain, as appropriate and at the Company's expense, outside legal, accounting or other advisors to advise or assist the Audit Committee in the performance of any of the responsibilities and duties set forth above, and terminate such engagements as the Audit Committee may deem necessary.

 Mr. Gracias serves as Valor's Chief Executive Officer and Chairman of the Investment Committee.
 His duties include overall responsibility for the Firm's management, operations, and investing.
 These include but are not limited to: human resources, management of the Firm's board, raising capital, limited partner communication, deal generation, investment selection, investment strategy, investment committee management, transaction structuring, and portfolio company management and improvement.